khiguera/cppcheckTutorial/README.md

 Windows:
-	In order to install for Windows, it must be downloaded from their website which can be found at http://cppcheck.sourceforge.net/ After downloading, run the .msi file, and it should install automatically.
+	In order to install for Windows, it must be downloaded from their website which can be found at http://cppcheck.sourceforge.net/ After downloading, run the .msi file and it should install automatically.

 Linux:
 	In order to install for Linux you can simply run the following command: